How to Make a Macrame Plant Hanger

 What Should You Do If Something Goes Wrong?

-Running out of cord can be frustrating, but you do not need to start over.
-Just tie a new piece with a square knot and hide the join within your design.
+Many people run out of cord, which can be frustrating, but you don’t have to start over.
+You can just tie a new piece with a square knot and hide the join within your design.

-If your hanger looks uneven, adjust the knots by sliding them up or down before finishing the bottom knot.
+If your hanger looks uneven, you can adjust the knots by sliding them up or down before you finish the bottom knot.

-If the pot feels loose, add another row of knots under the widest part to secure it.
-For a messy tassel, comb it out and give it a neat trim.
+If the pot feels loose, you can add another row of knots under the widest part to secure it.
+For a messy tassel, you can comb it out and give it a neat trim.

 Make It Your Own